societe-generale/spintest/README.md

     - **code** (optional) is the expected HTTP code.
     - **body** (optional) is an expected response body.
 You can put a value to *null* if you don't want to check the value of a key but you will have to set all keys.
 It also checks nested list and dictionary unless you put "null" instead.
     - **expected_match** is an option to check partially the keys present on your response body.
 By default it is set to strict.
-- **raise** (optional) is an error HTTP response code or response body.
-Once this error occurs, the test fails without retries.
+- **fail_on** (optional) is a list of error HTTP response code or response body.
+Once one of these error occurs, the test fails without retries.
     - **code** (optional) is the expected HTTP code.
     - **body** (optional) is an expected response body.
 You can put a value to *null* if you don't want to check the value of a key but you will have to set all keys.
 It also checks nested list and dictionary unless you put "null" instead.
-    - **match** is an option to check partially the keys present on your response body.
+    - **expected_match** is an option to check partially the keys present on your response body.
 By default it is set to strict.
 - **retry** (optional) is the number of retries if it fails (default is 0).
 - **delay** (optional) is the time in second to wait between retries (default is 1).
 - **ignore** (optional) is if you want to continue the scenario in case of error of this task.